 Remember that for some bottles, you can return them to supermarkets in exchange for a voucher that gives you money off your shop.
 This is usually for beer bottles, or plastic bottles of soda.
 You can check if this is the case by seeing on the back of the bottle, or on your receipt if it says the word “Statiegeld”.

 Green bins (GFT) are used for food waste.
-If there is anything that a cow could eat, throw it in your green bin!
+If there is anything that could be put in compost, throw it in your green bin!
 Bins are assigned to houses, so check if you have one already.
 If not, you can use the milieu app to request one.

 Whatever is left can go in the red bin bags.
 You can buy them at the service counter at super markets.
 After all your recycling, there shouldn’t be too much left to put in these bags!
 This is great, because they are the worst for the environment, and also the most expensive for you.
 Use them for plastics that aren’t recyclable, weird packaging and textiles that you can’t reuse or donate.